 Integrative Approaches to Environmental Physiology

-This RFA also continues to build on the EPSCoR Phase I capabilities in the UAF DNA Core lab by purchasing equipment for gene expression analysis.
-During the last year IP purchased a Cell Harvester 39 Cell.
-Equipment purchases in the near future include 250ml centrifuge, liquid nitrogen plant, purifier UV clean bench for pre-PCR amplification of degraded and ancient DNA, minus 86 degree upright freezer for post PCRA free lab, colony picker for screening micro satellite libraries to discover molecular markers, PCR libraries for species diversity and EST libraries, and a nanopure Diamond/UB water system.
+This component built on the UAF DNA Core lab by purchasing equipment for gene expression analysis.
+These included a Cell Harvester 39 Cell; a 250ml centrifuge; liquid nitrogen plant; a UV clean bench for pre-PCR amplification of degraded and ancient DNA; a minus-86 degree upright freezer for post PCRA free labs; a colony picker for screening microsatellite libraries to discover molecular markers; PCR libraries for species diversity and EST libraries; and a nanopure Diamond/UB water system.